LanternD/en.dlyang.me/_posts/2020-06-02-configuring-a-new-raspberry-pi.md

 sudo service ssh restart
 ```

-I prefer to allow root login only at the initialization stage.
+I prefer to allow root login only at the initial setup stage.
 Otherwise, only switch to root from your normal user.
 Don't allow root login through `ssh`.

 # Enable `xrdp`